 These data tell many different stories but consider a few different factors at play in these simulations:

-• Coverage levels: The picture may look different for policies insuring 75% of yield versus 85% of yield due to the way that the edges of the distribution or "tails" are changing.
-Those insuring at higher levels see some very high claims rates under climate change.
+• Coverage levels: Those insuring at higher levels (85%) see some very high claims rates under climate change.

 • Unit size: The effects of climate change become less pronounced when simulating with the full insured unit where there may be more fields in a single policy compared to sub-unit which simulates at a smaller scale (simulates 5 character geohashes and near-individual field samples).
 This is due to the "portfolio effect" where larger units offer more chances for high performing fields to offset fields with worse outcomes (Knight et al 2024).